-- 13. When using the Board supported networks, students must not reveal any personally identifying information (such as first an d last name, picture, address, telephone number, physical description, etc.) about themselves or others. - 14.
-Web pages should not contain any personal information about students (ex: address, telephone number). - 15.
-Students must NEVER agree to meet with keypals unless supervised by a teacher. - 16.
-Students must report to a teacher or school administrator any messages they receive that request personal information, are inappropriate, or make them feel uncomfortable.
+- 24. When using the Board supported networks, users must take care not to provide any personally identifying information about themselves or others unless it is to a trusted source. - 25.
+Students must report to a teacher or school administrator any messages they receive that requests personal information, requests a personal meeting with a stranger, are inappropriate in any way, or make them feel uncomfortable.

-Appropriate Use
+Appropriate Personal Use